sf-wdi-38/project-02/README.md

 If you want to push yourself and learn something new, optionally consider doing any of the following ideas. *Please talk to an instructor beforehand.*

+* **External APIs** Use HTTParty or a third-party API back-end gem to integrate third-party data into your app.
+* **User-Friendly URLs:** Make pretty URLs that don't expose database IDs.
 * **Charting:** Visualize your data!
 Possibilities include D3, Morris.js, Highcharts, Chart.js, and Google Charts.
 * **Job Scheduling:** Set up a job-scheduler like Sidekiq, Delayed Job, or Resque to queue actions that don't need to run immediately.
 * **Emails:** Use ActionMailer to send emails to your users.